progressdb/ProgressDB/docs/public/service-configuration.md

 Notes & best practices

-- Do not store long-lived backend API keys in plaintext in `config.yaml` on production hosts — use a secrets manager and inject keys via environment variables or your orchestration secrets mechanism.
+- Do not store long-lived backend API keys in plaintext in `config.yaml` on production hosts — use a secret files/manager and inject keys via environment variables or your orchestration secrets mechanism.
 - Prefer `security.kms.mode: external` in production and run `progressdb-kms` on a separate host with strict access controls.
 - Always snapshot the DB path before performing upgrades or KMS rewrap operations.